What is the Test de Connaissance du Français (TCF) ?

 If you are not a Vassar or Wesleyan student, you have the option of registering for the TCF at either Vassar or Wesleyan University test centers.
-If this is not convenient, click on the following link to find an accredited test center near you :
+If this is not convenient, click here to find an accredited test center near you.

 NOTE: If you choose to take the test at a center other than at Vassar or Wesleyan, be sure to indicate the date and place of your exam to VWPP staff (the office to which you sent your application).

 VWPP will cover the cost of the exam for Vassar and Wesleyan Students.
 Please note, should you not participate in VWPP, the cost of the exam will be billed to your student account.